CultureAsData-UIUC/is310-fall-2024/_assessments/03-semester-project.md

 In our first few weeks, we will be discussing what makes a good topic, and you are also welcome to schedule a meeting or contact the Instructor to brainstorm possible topics.

+<div class="notice--info">⚡️ This proposal should be submitted in your group's GitHub repository prior to class on September 24, 2024.
+You can ping the instructors on Discord if you submit early, but we will be looking from that time onwards for your materials.</div>

 ## Mid-Semester Dataset and Documentation Update 15%

 **DUE OCTOBER 10, 2024 (Optional Extension October 17, 2024)**